KaliedaRik/Scrawl-canvas/README.md

 2. Unzip the file to a folder in your project.
 3. Import the library into the script code where you will be using it.

-Alternatively, a zip package of the v8.6.3 files can be downloaded from this link: [scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-6-3.zip](https://scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-6-3.zip) - this package only includes the minified file.
+Alternatively, a zip package of the v8.6.3 files can be downloaded from this link: [scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-6-3.zip](https://scrawl.rikweb.org.uk/downloads/scrawl-canvas_8-6-3.zip) - that package only includes the minified file.

 ```html
 <!-- Hello world -->